kolodxxv/FoodMart/README.md

 ***Prerequisites***

-Before you begin, make sure your development environment includes Node.js® and an npm package manager, PHP and Composer dependency manager.
-Also MySQL and database user configuration will be required.
+Before you begin, make sure that your development environment includes Node.js® and an npm package manager, as well as Composer - a PHP dependency manager.
+Additionally, you will need MySQL and database user configuration

 ***Frontend:***
 <pre >   cd FoodMart
    npm install
    ng serve  </pre>
 ***Backend:***
 <pre >
    cd laravel